Budget Travel by Bike: How You Can Do It for $14 Per Day

 There is a solution, and those who avail themselves of it often become passionate cheerleaders who never go back.
 Cycle touring.
 Before you roll your eyes, give it a second.
 Here are five benefits that might make you take a test ride around the block.

-*Tip* You pay a small amount up front and promise a bigger payment when you get back and your stuff is all still there.
+*Tip* When paying a local kid to watch your stuff, pay a small amount up front and promise a bigger payment when you get back and your stuff is all still there.

 The option to carry a tent in your panniers eliminates any housing crisis.
 People are amazingly happy to have travelers camp in their fields or front yards.
 Campgrounds every few nights provide showers and laundry, and you meet some really fascinating folks on the road.
 Every night you can camp for free, or next to it, leaving money in your wallet for the next cultural event or pub crawl.